score-json/json/TSF/trustable/no-json-faults/NJF-08.7.md

     publish_documentation: exclude
     test_trudag_extensions: exclude
     ubuntu: include
+score:
+    Jonas-Kirchhoff: 1.0
 ---

-The service does accept decimal points.
+The service does accept decimal points in numbers within the bounds of double.